BReal: Building stress resilience in early adolescents' lives

 BReal: Building stress resilience in early adolescents' lives (2020-2024)

-This project focuses on developing evidence-based resources for schools to use to improve young people’s resilience, with the aim of preventing mental health difficulties and learning skills to be able to cope with everyday challenges.
+This project focuses on developing evidence-based resources for schools to use to improve young people’s resilience, with the aim of learning skills to be able to cope with everyday challenges.

 BReal aims to engage young teenagers and equip them with the knowledge and practical skills to drive their own brain development in a positive direction that promotes good mental health.
 The project will inform, inspire and empower teenagers to cultivate stress resilience skills and thus enable them to better manage their own minds.

-To achieve this goal, we will be partnering with secondary schools across Oxfordshire to develop a three-lesson program of stress resilience skills development, firmly grounded in both neuroscience research and practical skills-based coping techniques, to be delivered in schools to Years 7-9.
+To achieve this goal, we are collaborating with PSHE teachers and young people to develop a three-lesson program of stress resilience skills development, firmly grounded in both neuroscience research and practical skills-based coping techniques, to be delivered in schools to Years 7-9.

 January 2022 - This project has now restarted, with a newly extended end date of 30 April 2024.